mrjackwills/obliqoro/README.md

 + [x] Launch on boot
 + [ ] Code sign the application
++ [ ] Pause on no/low cpu usage - user controllable setting
 + [ ] Translations
 + [ ] Limiting to a single instance running at once
 + [ ] Saving strategies into SQLite and enabling the addition of new custom strategies